 Either way I booked us a cabin at Yogi Bear’s Jellystone Park in Luray, VA.
 I thought I was doing something by getting us a cabin and not using a tent or an RV.
-Not that we even own either of those things.
-I looked at the pictures online and the cabin looked pretty good to me.
+My parents did just buy a new RV and it looks amazing inside and out.
+They’ve had a few issues with it and it’s had to go to the garage for an rv repair so we couldn’t use it unfortunately.
+I made sure I got some camping equipment from Survival Cooking just to feel like I was prepared!
+I looked at the pictures of the cabin I had booked online and it looked pretty good to me.

 Once we arrived I was shocked to see there was no bathroom.
 We are staying here three nights and there is no bathroom?
 What do you mean!

-The kids were excited about the place and they had a lot of fun activities like a jumping pillow, paddle boats and playground.
+The kids were excited about the place and they had a lot of fun activities like a jumping pillow, paddle boats and a playground.
+I made sure there was lots of activities for the kids other wise they would just moan the whole time.
+I used guides like this campingfunzone.com one to help me decide what activities to look for to keep the kids entertained.
 Did I mention we had a sweet Golf Cart to ride around on the entire time?

 Luray Caverns is beautiful!
 I was excited to share this moment with my family.
 The picture on the left was a wishing well inside of the Cavern.
 At the end of the year they donate all the money to a great cause.
 There is a sign hanging above that says who they donated the money to each year and how much.
 I was pleased to see they have donated to Cancer Research; I’ve shared my story here on the blog.
 They have also donated to education and many other great causes.